RhonPhiri/nah/PRIVACY_POLICY.md

 For more information, please review the privacy policies of these third-party services.

-The app does not use analytics, advertising, or any tracking technologies.
+The app does not use advertising, or any tracking technologies.

 ---